 She is about to begin when a team member walks up to her and says we need to talk about this design trade-off of using a new database table for this feature versus accommodating it in the existing scheme of things.
 By the time this is over, it is already mid-afternoon and time to take stock of all the current tasks, clear roadblocks and plan for the future.
 There goes the poor manager’s day and no progress on the feature which she was supposed to deliver the next day.

 Is the answer to this not doing any hands-on work and just delegating?
-No, take on tasks which do not have a tight deadline, which are good to have but always keep getting pushed out due to some higher priority user facing or revenue-generating feature.
+No. Take on tasks that do not have a tight deadline, which is good to have but always keeps getting pushed out due to some higher priority user-facing or revenue-generating feature.
 For example, right now you do not have the means to version control your database changes, you are doing it through some ad hoc ant tasks.
 Database versioning is an excellent thing to have, but it is not needed like tomorrow and has no visible revenue/user impact, so it is ok if you plan to release it tomorrow but gets pushed out by a couple of days.

 While choosing these sort of tasks, try to work on those that touch different components of the system, gives you a good mental model of the whole product, familiarizes you with the day to day issues faced by your team members, gives you a good understanding of the inner workings of the critical code paths in the product.
 If you do this, you have hit two birds with one stone, you are no longer just a delegator of tasks and to top it up, you have an excellent understanding of your product and can empathize with the team.